sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 <!-- expect(findFirstNonEmptyArray([], [1], [2,3])).toEqual([1]) -->

-Here, `arrays` and `array` are totally fine since that’s exactly what they represent: generic arrays.
+In the code above, `arrays` and `array` are totally fine since that’s exactly what they represent: generic arrays.
 We don’t yet know what values they will contain, and for the context of this function, it doesn’t matter — it can be anything.

-**Imprecise names** don’t describe the object enough to be useful.
+**Imprecise names** don’t describe a value enough to be useful.
 One of the common cases is names with number suffixes.
-Usually, this happens for three reasons:
+Usually, this happens for the following reasons:

-1. We have multiple objects of the same kind.
+- **Multiple objects:** we have several entities of the same kind.
-2. We process an object in some way and use suffixed names to store the processed object.
+- **Data processing:** we process data in some way and use suffixed names to store the result.
-3. We make a new version of an already existing module, function, or component.
+- **New version:** we make a new version of an already existing module, function, or component.

 In all cases, the solution is to clarify each name.

-For the first two cases, I try to find something that differentiates the values to make the names more precise.
+**For multiple objects and data processing**, I try to find something that differentiates the values to make the names more precise.

 Consider this example: